 Throughout her neighborhood a chain reaction of houses and tanks burned out of control.
 If the tanks did not have burning material around them, the risk of the surrounding homes burning would have been greatly reduced.

 What I find ironic in this situation, is that this website exists to fight against profit-oriented behavior that destroys common sense, resulting in expensive mistakes.
 In the scenario below both the HOA and homeowners value aesthetics and it’s perceived impact on home valuation more than fire safety.
 Furthermore propane vendors renting tanks don’t seem to have a significant interest in upgrading to safer tanks or educating their customers.

-This is a recipe for disaster.
+This situation is a recipe for disaster that will occur again unless changes happen in this community.
 To learn more about propane safety, visit here.

 Another Example of a Life Positively Impacted ~ Valley Fire (2015)

 Russell is a poet laureate who taught writing to inner-city children in hopes of bettering their lives and society as a whole.
-While walking home from teaching a class he was attacked.
-As a result Russell suffered a fractured skull and lost hearing in his right ear.
+In 2004 while walking home from teaching a class he was attacked.
+As a result he suffered a fractured skull and lost hearing in his right ear.

 Because of his injuries he eventually moved from the bay area and became a security guard at a remote resort called Harbin Hot Springs.
 Ten years later he lost his home and job on the same day as a result of the Valley Fire of 2015.
 And to make matters worse, because his employer was technically a church, he wasn’t eligible for unemployment insurance!